MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/09-data-migration-with-mysql-workbench.md

 ## Update applications to support SSL

-- Switch to the Java Server API in Visual Studio code.
+- Switch to the Java Server API in Visual Studio Code.

 - Open the **launch.json** file.